CZ-NIC/knot-resolver/modules/policy/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With the use of :func:`policy.slice` function, it is possible to split the entire DNS namespace into distinct slices.
-When used in conjuction with :func:`policy.TLS_FORWARD`, it's possible to forward different queries to different targets.
+When used in conjunction with :func:`policy.TLS_FORWARD`, it's possible to forward different queries to different targets.